godotengine/godot-docs/learning/features/3d/3d_performance_and_limitations.rst

 And there are many more examples of this!
-Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be the fast in some situations and slow in others.. or algorithms that are fast but make usability more difficult.
+Game engines strive to be general purpose in nature, so balanced algorithms are always favored over algorithms that might be the fastest in some situations and slow in others.. or algorithms that are fast but make usability more difficult.

-Godot is not an exception and, while it is designed to have backends swappable for different algorithms, the default ones (or more like, the only ones that are there for now) prioritize balance and flexibility over performance.
+Godot is not an exception, and while it is designed to have backends swappable for different algorithms, the default ones (or more like, the only ones that are there for now) prioritize balance and flexibility over performance.